treasure-data/digdag/digdag-docs/src/ruby_api.rst

 .. note::

     Arguments need to be serializable using JSON.
-If arguments include non-serializable objects such as method, add_subtask method throws an exception.
+If arguments include non-serializable objects such as Proc, add_subtask throws ArgumentError.